 - The OT will help you learn to manage your daily activities.
-They will suggest aids and equipment to help you do more things on your own at home (like a wheelchair or bathroom equipment). - The OT may visit your home to suggest changes (like installing equipment, moving furniture, or renovations). - They will also make a stump cap to protect the end of your leg as it is healing.
+They will suggest aids and equipment to help you do more things on your own at home (like a wheelchair or bathroom equipment). - The OT will also start you on stump wrapping (if needed) and make a stump cap to protect the end of your leg (see page 13).